alexeysp11/ChatCsharp/Docs/Services/MessagingService.md

 ## Description

+- Starting a conversation:
+    - User chooses another user to start a conversation;
+    - Server queries and gets if these two users were in private chat already;
+    - Display all the info related to the private chat.
 - Handles messages from the users:
     - Gets message from the sender;
     - Inserts the message into DB `MessagingDB`;
-    - If receiver is online, then send the message:
+    - If receiver is online and not set "Notifications off" for the chat, then send the message:
         - If the message is sent, then mark it as "sent".
-        - If the message is no sent, then mark it as "unsent", set receiver's status offline and send the info about the status using RabbitMQ to the **Last seen service**.
+        - If the message is no sent, then mark it as "pending", set receiver's status offline and send the info about the status using RabbitMQ to the **Last seen service**.
     - If receiver is offline, then mark the massage as "pending".
-- Handles client's request for getting all messages (either all or that are appeared after the specified timestamp).
+- Handles client's request for getting all messages in a chat (either all or that are appeared after the specified timestamp).
 - Handles client's request for changing message status.
 - Uses queues in RabbitMQ for communicating with **Last seen service** about the user's statuses (reading and writing).